cohmathonc/hprcc/README.md

 ## Features

 **hprcc** configures [targets](https://books.ropensci.org/targets/) pipelines for COH clusters _Apollo_ and _Gemini_.
-Targets provides a simple but powerful framework for running R code that avoids unnecessary computation for tasks that are up to date, natively supports parallel computing, and abstracts files as R objects.
+Targets provides a simple but powerful framework for running R code.
+It avoids unnecessary computation for tasks that are up to date, natively supports parallel computing and abstracts files as R objects.
 Also included are some handy functions for logging R jobs run via SLURM.

 You can easily configure your own SLURM resource requests (CPU, RAM, walltime) to run multiprocess jobs on cluster nodes with `create_controller()` or use pre-configured shortcuts according to the job type: